 Scenic Morpeth provides the trifecta of weddings with venues, accommodation and photographic brilliance.
 Morpeth Common’s avenue of trees suits both an outdoor wedding and reception.
-Morpeth Bridge over the Hunter River is perfect backdrop for unique wedding photos.
+Morpeth Bridge over the Hunter River is the perfect backdrop for unique wedding photos.
 There are also a number of beautiful churches with quintessentially English exteriors and stunning stained glass windows.
-Morpeth has the added bonus of terrific accommodation for your guests like The Bronte Guest House, The Villa, Surgeons Cottage and Morpeth Cottage.
+Morpeth has the added bonus of terrific accommodation for your guests like Bronte Boutique Hotel, Surgeons Cottage and Morpeth Cottage.

 I admire that Maitland is a place where historic meets contemporary.
 No matter what you want for your day there are flexible, unique and slightly twisted options at your fingertips.